ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

     open class func checkUpload(folderId: Int, checkUploadRequest: CheckUploadRequest, completion: @escaping (_ data: STRINGArrayWrapper?, _ error: Error?) -> Void)
 ```

+Checks the file uploads to the folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/check-upload/).